divyeshvadher/webscoping/README.md

-# Amazon Web Scoping Script 🔎
+# Amazon Web Scraping Script 🔎

-This project is a browser automation script that performs **web scoping** on the Amazon website.
+This project is a browser automation script that performs **web scraping** on the Amazon website.
 It discovers and classifies **unique internal links** into categories such as product pages, category pages, and others.

-> 📁 File: `webscoping.py`
+> 📁 File: `webscrping.py`
-> 🧠 Submitted for: SaralX Internship Assignment
 > 🧑‍💻 Author: Divyesh Vadher
 > 🔗 [GitHub](https://github.com/DivyeshVadher) | [LinkedIn](https://linkedin.com/in/imdivyeshvadher)